-Eisai established the Charter of Business Conduct as our global code for conducting business activities, to enable us to realize our corporate philosophy of human health care (hhc).
+Eisai established the Charter of Business Conduct as our global code for conducting business activities, to realize our corporate philosophy of human health care (hhc).
 The Charter of Business Conduct states that we must respect human rights wherever we do business.

-Human Rights Policy
+Human Rights Policy and Our Commitment

 Human Rights Due Diligence